Balsamic Roasted Root Vegetables

 Balsamic Roasted Root Vegetables are veggies caramelized with balsamic vinegar and herbs for a crispy exterior, but smooth interior. #howtoroastvegetables #balsamicroastedrootvegetables #roastvegetables www.savoryexperiments.com

 The next thing you need to roast vegetables is seasoning.
-You can go as simple as salt, pepper and some olive oil to duck fat or more sophisticated like my recipe for Balsamic Roasted Vegetables.
+You can go as simple as salt, pepper and some olive oil to duck fat or more sophisticated like my recipe for Balsamic Roasted Vegetables or other dressings like maple dijon dressing.

 Just a little balsamic vinegar caramelizes on the vegetables, adds depth, color and a delightful flavor.
 Whatever you choose, you want to toss your vegetables in the seasoning mix and transfer to a baking sheet without any of the excess liquid.